Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/C/35_Camera_Tcp_Server.rst

 Method 1
 ----------------------------------------

-Using your phone's WiFi function, select the WiFi name represented by ssid_AP in Sketch and enter the password “password_AP” to connect.
+Using your phone's WiFi function, select the WiFi name represented by ssid_AP in Sketch and enter the password "password_AP" to connect.

 .. image:: ../_static/imgs/35_Camera_Tcp_Server/Chapter35_08.png
     :align: center